 [Heading inserted in Gazette 31 Jul 2007 p.
 3812.]

-42. Listing conference, orders for the purpose of
+42. Listing conference, orders for purpose of

 (1) If under rule 40(5)(a) the presiding officer orders the parties to attend a listing conference, then, either at the request of the parties or, after notifying the parties, on the officer’s own initiative, the officer may —